AllisonW2323/creativecode/novel/NEWNOVEL readme.md

 I feel like this version of my novel is far superior, it has paragraphs, spacing, and more to work from than the orgional which just had 1 text.

+It also has 10 chapters and chapter headings I called "Commanders Log".